 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Park District's investment policy limits its exposure to credit risk by (1) limiting investments to the safest type of investments, (2) pre-qualifying the financial institutions, brokers/dealers, intermediaries and advisors with which the district will do business, and (3) diversifying the investment portfolio so that potential losses on individual securities will be minimized.
-At year-end, the District's investment in the Illinois Funds and the Illinois Park District Liquid Asset Fund was rated AAAm by Standard & Poor's and the debt securities ranged from AA+ to AAA (Standard and Poors).
-The Illinois Metropolitan Investment Trust Convenience Fund is rated AAAf by Standard & Poors and the 1-3 year Fund is rated AAf by Standard & Poors.
+At year-end, the District's investment in the Illinois Funds and the Illinois Park District Liquid Asset Fund was rated AAAm by Standard & Poor's and the debt securities ranged from A- to A++ (Standard and Poors).
+The Illinois Metropolitan Investment Trust Convenience Fund is not rated.